-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) 1 2 3 4 5 6 7 8 9 10 11 12 13 14 hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which she was required by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
-DEFENDANT policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be her off-duty meal periods.
-PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice.
+- 52. DEFENDANTS, from time-to-time unlawfully deducted wages from PLAINTIFF and CALIFORNIA CLASS Members' pay without explanations and without authorization to do so or notice to PLAINTIFF and the CALIFORNIA CLASS Members.
+As a result, DEFENDANTS violated Labor Code § 221. - 53.
+Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
+When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on premises, on-duty and on-call for the rest break.
+DEFENDANT policy caused PLAINTIFF to remain on premises, on-call and on-duty during what was supposed to be his off-duty meal periods.
+PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
 Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the personal expenses incurred for the use of their personal cell phone, vehicle, and maintenance of her uniform on behalf of and in furtherance of her employment with DEFENDANT.
-To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to her or any penalty wages owed to her under Cal.
-Lab.
-Code § 203.
-The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.
+Further, DEFENDANT failed to reimburse PLAINTIFF for required business expenses related to the use of his personal cell phone and PPE,